Hone logo

 Edge Cases to Consider:

-• Request Failures: The loading indicator must be hidden even if a request results in an error.
+• Error Handling: Ensure the loading indicator is hidden even if a request fails.

 Examples